documentationjs/documentation/README.md

 Using [module-deps](https://github.com/substack/module-deps), `documentation` can crawl `require()` graphs - pointing it to your app's `main` file will find all referenced files and include all of their documentation.

+**GitHub Integration**

+The `--github` option automatically permalinks documentation to the exact sections of code it refers to in a GitHub repository.

 # Future Goals

 * Robust and complete `JSDoc` support, including typedefs.